Sri Guru Granth Sahib Ji, English Translation by Dr. Sant Singh Khalsa, MD; Phonetic Transliteration by Dr. Kulbir Singh Thind, MD

 Beautiful gates, houses and palaces, solidly built forts,

-elephants, saddled horses, hundreds of thousands of uncounted armies
+elephants, saddled horses, hundreds of thousands of countless armies -

-You may gather gold and sliver, but wealth is just a net of entanglement.
+You may gather gold and silver, but wealth is just a net of entanglement.

 You may beat the drum and proclaim authority over the whole world, but without the Name, death hovers over your head.